Modern Slavery Statement

 - The Fujitsu Way: Our Global Business Standards contained within The Fujitsu Way govern our relationships with all stakeholders involved: employees, customers, suppliers, governments, other businesses and local communities

-- Master Procurement Policy: FSL has a series of master policies, including a Procurement Master policy, which are applicable across the EMEIA region (including UK and Ireland).
-The Procurement Master Policy explicitly states that any third party supplier must act ethically, fairly, consistently and comply with the Fujitsu Global Business Standards which are contained within our Fujitsu Way governance.
+- Procurement Master Policy: FSL has a series of master policies, including a Procurement Master policy, which are applicable across the Europe region (including UK and Ireland).
+The Procurement Master Policy explicitly states that any third-party supplier must act ethically, fairly, consistently and comply with the Fujitsu Global Business Standards which are contained within our Fujitsu Way governance.

 Risk Analysis and Next Steps

-Following the publication of the Modern Slavery Act, we have conducted a mapping exercise to locate suppliers in countries at higher risk of forced labour, using the Global Slavery Index.
-This has identified that the vast majority of FSL suppliers are located in very low risk areas, with less than 1% of our suppliers in high risk areas for forced labour, with most of those working in sectors that are not considered to be high risk sectors.
+Following the publication of the Modern Slavery Act 2015, we have conducted a mapping exercise to locate suppliers in countries at higher risk of forced labour using Transparency International’s Corruption Perceptions Index.
+This has identified that the vast majority of FSL suppliers are in very low risk areas.
+Over 98% of FSL’s total spend is with countries indexed in the lower risk categories.

-We have collaborated with our suppliers in areas such as the Green Procurement Policy and implementing an Anti-Bribery and Corruption policy, often using our SME Engagement programme as the main vehicle for collaboration with limited resource, smaller suppliers.
+We work with our suppliers using our SME Engagement Programme as the main vehicle for collaboration with limited resource, smaller suppliers.
 We will continue to take this collaborative approach in managing the risk for forced labour together with our suppliers.

-Human Rights: In Q4 of FY15, Fujitsu Limited launched a Group-wide Human Rights online training course mandatory for all employees, which is currently being rolled out globally.
-This introduces the importance of respecting human rights in all our business activities, the Fujitsu Human Rights Statement and key international law statutes such as the ILO Core Conventions.
-Forced labour is covered in depth, using case studies, and understanding is tested to complete the course.
-As part of the training, employees are specifically asked for their experiences of Fujitsu’s impact relating to human rights.
+In FY21, Fujitsu Limited relaunched its Group-wide Human Rights online training course for all employees, which has been rolled out globally.
+This covers the importance of respecting human rights in all our business activities, the Fujitsu Human Rights Statement and key international law statutes such as the ILO Core Conventions.
+Forced labour is covered in depth using case studies.
+As part of the training, employees are specifically asked to consider their experiences of Fujitsu’s impact relating to human rights and are directed to a range of resources to find out more and contacts if they have any concerns.

-Whistleblowing: Our whistleblowing scheme, Fujitsu Alert, is prominently positioned across the organisation and acts as a hotline and system of redress from human rights violations.
-Employees can confidentially lodge any concerns about the actions of business partners, managers and other employees.
+Our whistleblowing scheme, Fujitsu Alert, is prominently positioned across the organisation and acts as a hotline and system of redress from human rights violations.
+Employees and third parties can lodge any concerns via the system confidentially.
 These are then investigated independently.
+Due to the varied nature of concerns, which may involve an internal investigation, it is not possible to lay down precise timescales for resolution.
+The investigating officer will ensure that the investigations are undertaken as quickly as possible without affecting the quality and depth of those investigations.

-Please direct any questions on this statement to Sophie Graham, Fujitsu EMEIA Responsible Business Lead, at firstname.lastname@example.org.
+Please direct any questions on this statement to Kay Fereday, HR Consultant - firstname.lastname@example.org